Rahulshareen/EDA-and-Feature-Engineering/README.md

-A data analysis project where I perform EDA and feature engineering on the Google Play store dataset to uncover insights, clean the data, and prepare it for machine learning or further analysis.
+A data analysis project where I performed EDA and feature engineering on Google Play dataset.

 Main Objectives are:
 1. Understand the structure and patterns in data.